HomeLingwa de Planeta — a step towards the global language.

 Juma sabah me safari — On Friday morning I am going for a trip

 As in everything, it is important to know measure in participation of a given tongue.
 Too big a share of Chinese, for example, might complicate LdP studying for the Europeans.
 On the whole, we are satisfied with how Chinese is integrated into LdP.
 Chinese words are brief, beautiful and distinctive, and all these features are important.
-The phonetic and other features of Chinese make it difficult to adopt many words, but it is possible to take what is significant and used often.
+The phonetic and other features of Chinese make it difficult to adopt too many words, but it is possible to take what is significant and used often.
 There is not a great amount of Chinese vocabulary in LdP, but the words we have adopted are really important, and hardly any conversation can do without them: words such as: shwo—to speak, yao—to want, hao—good, well, zwo (read as [dzuo]) —to do.

-This solution — a relatively small percentage of non-European vocabulary but concentrated in high frequency words - provides both simplicity for Europeans as well as a noticeable role (a smack) of non-European tongues.
+This solution — a smaller percentage of non-European vocabulary but concentrated in high frequency words — provides both simplicity for Europeans as well as a noticeable role (a smack) of non-European tongues.
 We plan to increase the ratio of non-European vocabulary as far as it remains in harmony with the principle of maximum internationality.

-When we select words, our preferences lie with those that sound at least partly similar in several languages (like in the case of "transformation") and, what is more, do not have any unneeded connotations in others.
+Our task is to combine the combinable in order to find a harmonious whole for the reconcilable components of different languages.
+We try to avoid discordant connotations.
 For example, we wanted to take the Arabic word "shams" for "sun," due to a partial similarity with the English word.
 However, "shams" is even closer to the German "Scham" (English "shame"), so we had to find another word.
-Of course it is impossible to get rid of all unneeded connotations but some effort in this direction is desirable.
-Our task is to combine the combinable in order to find a harmonious whole for the reconcilable components of different languages.
+Of course it is impossible to get rid of all unneeded connotations but some effort in this direction is desirable, even though the new language has its own semantic system.

 In the same way LdP incorporates short Chinese words such as "gao" and "hao."
 We believe, actually, that brevity is very important.
 Zipf's law says that the most common words tend to be short; the future global language will be a language of short words.
 LdP appreciates brevity.